‹prev |

 That actually seems to do the trick as

-completes successfully now.
+make depend completes successfully now.

-completes, but
+make depend completes, but

-does not.
+make does not.
 Ugh.

 After a bit of googling, I find that maybe I need: